4paradigm/hybridsql-asserts/README.md

 # hybridsql-asserts
-hybridsql packages and libraries
+hybridsql packages and libraries, where they were built

-fetch_resource.sh, then pack_xx.sh, finally pack_all.sh

-Note:

-You can use `pack_all.sh <WORKDIR>`

-WORKDIR - The dir to unpack tars and pack together
+checkout `./.github/workflows/build.yml` for detail